rainbojack1/liri-node-app/README.md

-# liri-node-app

 # LIRI Bot

 ### Overview

-In this assignment, you will make LIRI.
-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+This project is a command line interface application that takes in a type of search and items to look up and returns the results in both the console and log.txt file.

 ### Before You Begin